 10) Lay Me Down (Sam Smith)

-Like most of his other songs, this Sam Smith ballad mourns the death of a loved one, wishing that he too could be laid down with his beloved.
+A sad funeral song about coming to terms with the loss of a loved one, this Sam Smith ballad mourns their death, wishing that he too could be laid down with his beloved.

 11) Hallelujah (Jeff Buckley)